 - Waking up feeling especially hung over and being unable to account for periods of time

-- Feeling as though you have had sex, but not being able to recall part or all of the incident.
+- Feeling physically as though you have had sex, but not being able to recall part or all of the encounter

-Although your student may not have been into drinking or “partying” as a high school student, that may change in college.
-This is the first time students are living on their own and are able to make their own choices.
-Although not all college students drink, it is important to still talk to your student about alcohol, how to make low-risk choices, how to look out for friends who may choose to drink, and about the UNH Student Rights, Rules and Responsibilities.
+Although your student may not have been into drinking or partying as a high school student, that could change in college.
+This is the first time many students are living on their own and are experiencing a new level of autonomy as well as broadened options for their social lives.
+Although not all college students drink, it is important to still talk to your student about alcohol and other drugs, safer use strategies, and how to look out for friends who may choose to drink.

 Yes.
-At SHARPP, we offer free and confidential (under NH RSA-173:c) support services for individuals who have experiencedpast or current relationship abuse, sexual assault, sexual harassment, and/or stalking.
-We can provide support in the following ways:
+At SHARPP, we offer free and confidential (under NH RSA 173:C) support services for individuals who have experienced past or current relationship abuse, sexual assault, sexual harassment, and/or stalking.
+Even if this experience occurred prior to enrollment at UNH, we can provide support in the following ways:

-- Accompaniment, support, and advocacy at local hospitals, courts, and police departments
+- Accompaniment to local hospitals, courts, and police departments

 - Assistance with protective orders and referrals to legal and medical services